-Patient recruitment and ethics
+Patient Recruitment and Ethics

-This study was part of a prospective longitudinal cohort recruited at St George's University Hospital NHS Foundation Trust, London, UK between February 2019 and August 2021.
-The Brent Research Ethics Committee in London, UK gave favorable ethical approval for this study (reference: 19/LO/0794)16.
-All participants provided written informed consent for TTE and blood sampling that were performed at the same time during the peripartum period.
+This study was part of a prospective longitudinal cohort recruited at St George's University Hospital NHS Foundation Trust, London, between February 2019 and August 2021.
+The Brent Research Ethics Committee in London gave favourable ethical approval for this study (reference: 19/LO/0794).16 All participants provided written informed consent for TTE and blood samples that were performed at the same time during the peripartum period.